 Note that the dosage used to treat BPH and androgenetic alopecia are different.

 - Benign prostatic hyperplasia – 5 milligrams a day

 - Androgenetic alopecia – 1 milligram a day

 - Skin rash

-In general, these side effects are mild and quickly disappear in a few days/weeks.
+Generally, these side effects have been reported as mild and may resolve in a few days or weeks.
 Your doctor might decide to stop prescribing this drug based on a benefit-risk analysis.

 What can you experience if you're allergic to Finasteride?

 - Edema (i.e., swelling) of the lips, tongue, throat, or face